Apprenticeships

 Stay tuned!
 Apprenticeships are in progress.
 Until they are official, we maintain a list of those who are interested in the apprenticeships and connect with them once they are registered.
 If you are, please email info@historictrades.org with the subject line Apprenticeships and let us know!

-Those interested in The Campaign’s apprenticeships are encouraged to join our information sessions for prospective apprentices, employers, and training and education programs; see our collection of sessions and sign up here: The Campaign for Historic Trades Events.
+Those interested in The Campaign’s apprenticeships are encouraged to join our information sessions for prospective apprentices, employers, and training and education programs; see our collection of sessions and sign up: The Campaign for Historic Trades Events.
+A recording of the October 2024 Information Session for Apprentices can be found here.

 There are many ways for individuals, businesses, organizations, and philanthropic groups to support The Campaign.
 Find out how.